Classic School Year Course

 Our students can be divided into two main groups based on their previous exposure to the German language: One group are students for whom German is a Foreign Language.

 Classes clearly focus on achieving communicative competence and adequate literacy by developing skills of listening, speaking, reading and writing.
-We want our students to be able to reach at least an A2 or B1 level (Common European Framework to Reference – CEFR) – which means that they can understand the main points standard language is used.
+We want our students to be able to reach at least an A2 or B1 level (Common European Framework to Reference – CEFR) – which means that they can understand the main points and standard language as used.

 German as a Heritage Language

-The other group are students that have been already exposed to German mainly through their families (Heritage Language learners).
+The other group are students that have already been exposed to German mainly through their families (Heritage Language learners).
 This circumstance is recognized in our curriculum too.

 We help them find and correct deficiencies in their grammar and vocabulary.
 The school strives to enable these students to reach an academic and professional level of their German – level B1 or C1 (Common European Framework to Reference – CEFR).